jamesshore/simplebuild/README.md

 * When the parameter is any other object, it will be considered to be a task module.
 In this case, the `map()` function MUST return a task module object.
 The returned task module SHOULD have different functions and/or behavior than the provided task module.

-* When the parameter is a string, it will be considered to be an npm module.
+* When the parameter is a string, it will be considered to be an Node.js module.
 In this case, the `map()` function MUST use the Node.js `require()` API call to load the module, then apply the above rules.

 ### Extension Modules